Logical Message Passing Networks with One-hop Inference on Atomic Formulas

-\textbf{LMPNN Setting} We use the ComplEx~\citep{trouillon2016complex} checkpoints released by~\citet{arakelyan2021complex} in LMPNN to make a fair comparison to CQD~\citep{arakelyan2021complex}. \update{More results about LMPNN with other six kinds of pretrained KG representations is also presented in the Appendix~\ref{app:more-KG}}.
-The rank of ComplEx is 1000, and the epoch for the checkpoint is 100.
+\textbf{LMPNN Setting.} We use the ComplEx~\citep{trouillon2016complex} checkpoints released by~\citet{arakelyan2021complex} in LMPNN to make a fair comparison to CQD~\citep{arakelyan2021complex}. \update{More results about LMPNN with other six kinds of pretrained KG representations are also presented in the Appendix~\ref{app:more-KG}}.
+The rank of ComplEx is 1,000, and the epoch for the checkpoint is 100.
 For LMPNN, we use AdamW to train the MLP network.
 The learning rate is 1e-4, and the weight decay is 1e-4.
-The batch size is 1024, and the negative sample size is 128, selected from \{32, 128, 512\}.
-The MLP network has one hidden layer whose dimension is 8192 for NELL and FB15k, and 4096 for FB15k-237. $T$ in the training objective is chosen as $0.05$ for FB15k-237 and NELL and $0.1$ for FB15k. $\epsilon$ in Eq~(\ref{eq:lgnn-layer}) is chosen to be $0.1$.
-Reported results are averaged from 3 random experiment trials.
+The batch size is 1,024, and the negative sample size is 128, selected from \{32, 128, 512\}.
+The MLP network has one hidden layer whose dimension is 8,192 for NELL and FB15k, and 4,096 for FB15k-237. $T$ in the training objective is chosen as $0.05$ for FB15k-237 and FB15k and $0.1$ for NELL. $\epsilon$ in Eq~(\ref{eq:lgnn-layer}) is chosen to be $0.1$.
+Reported results are averaged from 3 random experimental trials.
 All experiments of LMPNN are conducted on a single V100 GPU (16GB).